-We also evaluate the estimation error by comparing the marginal expected shortfall estimated by equation (14) with the "recalculated marginal expected shortfall" obtained by re-estimating the portfolio expected shortfall for a slightly changed portfolio (we take 0.1 percent, 0.5 percent, and 1 percent changes).
-Table 19 shows the result.23
+We also evaluate the estimation error by comparing the marginal expected shortfall estimated by Equation (14) with the "recalculated marginal expected shortfall" obtained by re-estimating the portfolio expected shortfall for a slightly changed portfolio (we take 0.1%, 0.5%, and 1% change).
+Table 19 shows the result23.

-The marginal expected shortfall estimated by equation (14) is almost equal to the recalculated marginal expected shortfall.
-Therefore, we conclude that equation (14) provides an accurate estimate of the marginal expected shortfall.
+The marginal expected shortfall estimated by Equation (14) is almost equal to the recalculated marginal expected shortfall.
+Therefore, we conclude that Equation (14) provides an accurate estimate of the marginal expected shortfall.

-^{23.} The difference between marginal expected shortfall and recalculated marginal expected shortfall is the estimation error, since we use the same sample for calculations, as was explained in Footnote 20.
+23 The difference between marginal expected shortfall and recalculated marginal expected shortfall is the estimation error, since we use the same sample for calculations, as was explained in Footnote 20.